FawadMasud/HRWays/README.md

 Dependencies:
 SnapKit for UI,
-GradientProgressBar for color gradient in progress bar SDWebImage for image caching
+GradientProgressBar for color gradient in progress bar, SDWebImage for image caching,
-MOLH and Localize-Swift for arabic localization
+MOLH and Localize-Swift for arabic localization.

 Run 'pod install' from terminal to install dependencies.
 After that open project from workspace.
 Minimum deployment target is iOS 15.0.